 The Executive Board, Supervisory Board and General Meeting of Shareholders are responsible for management and monitoring.

-The Executive Board is responsible for running Enexis.
-It establishes the company’s operational and financial goals, defines the strategy required to achieve these goals and sets the strategic parameters.
+The Executive Board is responsible for the management of Enexis Holding N.V.
+The Executive Board sets the company's operational and financial objectives and defines the strategy needed to achieve those objectives and preconditions of that strategy.